 - Patients who are hypersensitive to the active substance methadone hydrochloride or other opioid analgesics, to any ingredient in the formulation, or to any component of the container.
-For a complete listing, see the 6 DOSAGE FORMS, STRENGTHS AND PACKAGING section of the Product Monograph. - In patients with known or suspected mechanical gastrointestinal obstruction (e.g., bowel obstruction or strictures) or any diseases/conditions that affect bowel transit (e.g., ileus of any type). - Patients with suspected surgical abdomen (e.g., acute appendicitis or pancreatitis). - Patients with mild, intermittent or short duration pain that can be managed with other pain medications. - The management of acute pain. - Patients with acute or severe bronchial asthma, chronic obstructive airway, or status asthmaticus. - Patients with acute respiratory depression, elevated carbon dioxide levels in the blood and cor pulmonale. - Patients with acute alcoholism, delirium tremens, and convulsive disorders.
+For a complete listing, see the 6 DOSAGE FORMS, STRENGTHS AND PACKAGING section of the Product Monograph. - In patients with known or suspected mechanical gastrointestinal obstruction (e.g., bowel obstruction or strictures) or any diseases/conditions that affect bowel transit (e.g., ileus of any type). - Patients with suspected surgical abdomen (e.g., acute appendicitis or pancreatitis).

-- Patients with severe CNS (central nervous system) depression, increased cerebrospinal or intracranial pressure, and head injury. - Patients taking monoamine oxidase inhibitors (MAOIs) (or within 14 days of such therapy). - Women who are breast-feeding, pregnant or during labour and delivery (see 3 SERIOUS WARNINGS AND PRECAUTIONS and 7.1 Special Populations). - Patients with diarrhea, which is associated with pseudomembranous colitis caused by cephalosporins, lincomycins (possibly including topical clindamycin), or penicillins, or to patients having diarrhea caused by poisoning, until toxic material has been eliminated from the gastrointestinal tract. - Patients naïve to opioids.
+- Patients with acute or severe bronchial asthma, chronic obstructive airway, hypercarbia or status asthmaticus. - Patients with acute respiratory depression (in the absence of resuscitative equipment or in unmonitored settings), elevated carbon dioxide levels in the blood and cor pulmonale. - Patients with acute alcoholism, delirium tremens, and convulsive disorders. - Patients with severe central nervous system (CNS) depression, increased cerebrospinal or intracranial pressure, and head injury. - Patients taking monoamine oxidase inhibitors (MAOIs) (or within 14 days of such therapy) - Patients with diarrhea, which is associated with pseudomembranous colitis caused by cephalosporins, lincomycins (possibly including topical clindamycin), or penicillins, or to patients having diarrhea caused by poisoning, until toxic material has been eliminated from the gastrointestinal tract.